medale/scala-spark/presentation/SpeakerNotes.md

      * Array (any indexed sequence) accessor args(index)
      * type of lines is inferred as lowest-common denominator if/else block
      * In this case: `Seq[String]`
+* can declare type (instead of infer) for troubleshooting
+* Word count - hello world for big data
+     * do with Scala
+     * do with Spark RDD

 # Scala Type Hierarchy
 * Main division - AnyVal vs. AnyRef (unified through Any)